This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-Are you a thumbprint fan?
-Alex and I have got a fresh spin on the classic that’s so good, we’ve called it “the best”.
-And we think you’ll agree!
-These almond thumbprint cookies are made with almond flour, homemade berry jam, and sweetened with maple syrup.
-If you’d like, add our easy powdered sugar glaze, which takes them from good to amazing!
+If you’d like, add a powdered sugar glaze, which takes them from good to amazing!
 With just the right chewy texture from the almond flour, these cookies are a healthy spin on the traditional but taste even better.
-Ready to get started?

 Almond thumbprint cookies

-Almond flour makes the best almond thumbprint cookies.
+Almond flour makes the best texture

 What makes for the best almond thumbprint cookies?
 Almond flour!
 Almond flour is finely ground blanched almonds: it’s often used as an alternative flour in gluten free baking.
 (Here are all our almond flour recipes: it’s perfect in cookies and cakes!)
 Be careful not to confuse it with almond meal, which is a coarser grind and contains the almond peels.